SurpriseDog/WordTree/Readme.md

-**Inputing a list of words**
+**Inputing a list of words from a file**
+Usage: `wordtree.py your_word_list.txt`

- Word lists can be in csv format, text or the "My Clippings.txt" from Kindle E-reader
+Word lists can be in csv format, text or the "My Clippings.txt" from Kindle E-reader.
+The easiest way to do this is just a simple text file with one word per line.
- * One word per line
  * Words cannot contain spaces.
  * I have not tested any other Kindle's format besides my own.
 Let me know if it works or not for you and what version of Kindle you have.

- Usage: `wordtree.py your_word_list.txt`